-We made it a rule that the identities of consultors and the content of the report must be kept secret in the course of handling reported issues so that whistle-blowers will not be subjected to detrimental treatment.
-This rule is clearly stipulated in the Code of Conduct as well as in in-house rules enforced at each Group company.
-We are thus ensuring thorough protection for whistle-blowers even as we carry out investigations into issues being reported and conduct correction measures, including follow-up inspections.
+The Code of Conduct and the internal policy of each Group company ensure anonymity of the whistleblower and confidentiality of the report, so that whistle-blowers will not be subjected to detrimental treatment.
+We are thus ensuring thorough protection for whistle-blowers even as we carry out investigations into issues being reported and conduct corrective measures, as well as follow-up inspections.

-In addition, we aim to ensure that each employee is able to quickly access this helpline whenever he/she has even the slightest suspicion regarding compliance.
-To this end, we let all employees know about this helpline as well as records on internal reporting accepted thus far.
-At the same time, we are striving to enhance the reliability of our whistleblowing systems via, for example, the sharing of actual compliance-related cases in a form that makes it impossible to determine the identities of whistleblowers.
+In addition, we aim to ensure that each employee is able to quickly access the Helpline without hesitation whenever he/she has even the slightest suspicion regarding compliance.
+To this end, we strive to enhance our reliability by making sure the Helpline contact point is well known and our activity well understood by showing the numbers we took care of, and moreover, sharing actual compliance-related cases in a manner that protects the anonymity of individual whistle-blowers.

-In fiscal 2021, a total of 441 reports were accepted at MUFG and main Group companies.
+In fiscal 2022, a total of 411 reports were accepted at MUFG and main Group companies.

 In line with the revised Whistleblower Protection Act, which came into effect in June 2022, we have upgraded whistle-blowing systems in place at MUFG as well as Group subsidiaries and affiliates, so that employees can feel more secure about using the systems.